 How much does a Compressor for sandblasting stone cost?

 After figuring out your unique needs, of course, you’re looking at around $8000 minimum.

 Where can I save some money?

-- • many customers like to use our double-sided tape instead of stencil glue because this saves the extra step of, and money for, cleaning off the glue with a citrus cleaner.
+- • many customers like to use our double-sided tape instead of stencil filler because this saves the extra step of, and money for, cleaning off the glue with a citrus cleaner.